OWASP/www-event-2025-AppSecDays-Singapore/pages/sponsor-success.md

 ---

 <div style="min-height:500px;margin-top:245px;">
-Thank you for your interest in sponsoring the Global AppSec San Francisco 2024 event!
-Please download our sponsorship documentation here:
+Thank you for your interest in sponsoring the 2025 AppSec Days Singapore event!
+Please download our exhibitor and sponsorship prospectus here:
-<a href="https://sf.globalappsec.org/assets/files/sponsorship.pdf">San Francisco Sponsorship Document</a>
+<a href="https://singapore.appsecdays.orgassets/files/APPSEC_days_deck.pdf">Singapore Exhibitor and Sponsorship Prospecuts</a>
 </div>